kauefontes/retro-quewui/CONTRIBUTING.md

-# Contributing to Retro Quewui
+# Contributing to Quewui

-Thank you for considering contributing to Retro Quewui!
+Thank you for considering contributing to Quewui!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct